-In no case will the final amount of the grant exceed the maximum amount indicated in the grant agreement.
-At the time of payment of the balance, the amount granted will be proportionate to the eligible costs of the project and will be reduced proportionally where the total eligible costs turn out to be lower than the total estimated cost.
+Under no circumstances may the final amount of the grant exceed the maximum amount indicated in the grant agreement.
+At the time of payment of the balance, the amount granted will be proportionate to the eligible costs of the project actually incurred and will be reduced proportionally where the total eligible costs turn out to be lower than the total estimated cost.
 The Commission may also reduce the final amount of the grant to ensure that the total project income does not exceed the total project costs.
+In case the pre-financing exceeds the subsidy amount based on the actual eligible costs incurred, a recovery will be made.